 2. Late changes/injuries to selected teams

 Again, it is all about knowing our stuff.
 Follow your team closely.
 Read up on the injury list.
 Follow them on social media – often this sort of thing gets broken here.
-If you’d done your research, you would know that Mitchell had a baby due on the day of the game and Hodge had been battling a knock he received in the game the week before.
+If you’d done your research, you would know that Mitchell had a baby due on the day of the game and Wingard had been battling a knock he received in the game the week before.
 We cannot stress enough to do your research.

 Teams make changes, whether it’s AFL, NRL, NFL or NBA.
 Even individual sports can prove costly.
 Who knows how many Australians get cleaned out when someone like Nick Kyrgios pulls a heart string at a tennis tournament and retires from a match half way through the second set.